LassoSoft/LassoGuide/lasso_guide_source/operations/regular-expressions.rst

    symbol.

 ``+?``
-   Non-greedy variant of the plus sign, matches the shortest string possible.
+   Non-greedy variant of the plus sign; matches the shortest string possible.

 ``\*?``
-   Non-greedy variant of the asterisk, matches the shortest string possible.
+   Non-greedy variant of the asterisk; matches the shortest string possible.

 ``{ }?``
-      Non-greedy variant of braces, matches the shortest string possible.
+      Non-greedy variant of braces; matches the shortest string possible.

 Groupings
 ---------

-Groupings are used for two purposes in regular expression.
-They allow portions of a regular expression to be designated as groups which can be used in a replacement pattern, and they allow more complex regular expressions to be built up from simple regular expressions.
+Groupings have two purposes in regular expressions: they allow portions of a regular expression to be designated as groups which can be used in a replacement pattern, and they allow more complex regular expressions to be built up from simple regular expressions.

 Parentheses are used to designate a portion of a regular expression as a replacement group.
 Most regular expressions are used to perform find/replace operations so this is an essential part of designing a pattern.
-Note that if parentheses are meant to be a literal part of the pattern then they need to be escaped as \`\\(\` and \`\\)\`.
-The regular expression "<b>(.*?)</b>" matches an HTML bold tag.
+Note that if parentheses are meant to be a literal part of the pattern then they need to be escaped as ``\(`` and ``\)``.
+The regular expression :regexp:`<b>(.*?)</b>` matches an HTML bold tag.
 The contents of the tag are designated as a group.
-If this regular expression is applied to the string "<b>Bold Text</b>" then the pattern matches the entire string and "Bold Text" is designated as the first group.
+If this regular expression is applied to the string ``"<b>Bold Text</b>"`` then the pattern matches the entire string and "Bold Text" is designated as the first group.

-Similarly, a phone number could be matched by the regular expression
-\`\\((\\d{3})\\) (\\d{3})-(\\d{4})\\` with three groups.
-The first group represents the area code (note that the parentheses appear in both escaped form
-\`\\( \\)\` to match a literal opening parenthesis and normal form \`( )\` to designated a grouping).
+Similarly, a phone number could be matched by the regular expression :regexp:`\((\d{3})\) (\d{3})-(\d{4})` with three groups.
+The first group represents the area code (note that the parentheses appear in both escaped form ``\( \)`` to match literal opening and closing parentheses and normal form ``( )`` to designated a grouping).
 The second group represents the prefix and the third group the subscriber number.
 When the regular expression is applied to the string "(360) 555-1212" then the pattern matches the entire string and generates the groups "360", "555", and "1212".

-Parentheses can also be used to create a sub-expression which does not generate a replacement group using \`(?:)\`.
-This form can be used to create sub- expressions which function much like very complex wild cards.
-For example, the expression \`(?:blue)+\` will match one or more repetitions of the sub- expression "blue".
+Parentheses can also be used to create a sub-expression which does not generate a replacement group using ``(?:)``.
+This form can be used to create sub- expressions which function much like very complex wildcards.
+For example, the expression :regexp:`(?:blue)+` will match one or more repetitions of the sub- expression "blue".
 It will match the strings "blue", "blueblue" or "blueblueblueblue".

-The "|" symbol can be used to specify alternation.
+The ``|`` symbol can be used to specify alternation.
 It is most useful when used with sub-expressions.
-The expression \`(?:blue)|(?:red)\` will match either the word "blue" or the word "red".
+The expression :regexp:`(?:blue)|(?:red)` will match either the word "blue" or the word "red".

 ``( )``
    Grouping for output.
 Defines a numbered group for output.
-Nine groups can be defined.
+Up to nine groups can be defined.

 ``(?: )``
    Grouping without output.
 Can be used to create a logical grouping that should